cltl/vu-rm-pip3/docs/operation.md

 # Pipeline operation
 The NewsReader pipeline can advantageously be represented as a directed acyclic graph, where vertices correspond to components, and edges to components dependencies.

 The pipeline is created from a list of component specifications, as explained next.
-Given a directed graph, it is straightforward to subset part of the pipeline graph by [filtering input layers, goal layers or goal components](#component-filtering).
+Given a directed graph, it is straightforward to subset part of the pipeline graph by [filtering from input layers or to goal layers](#component-filtering).
 Finally, [topological sorting](#topological-sorting-and-pipeline-execution) of the graph provides a list of components in order of execution.

 If errors are detected in the execution of components, the component execution list is modified to allow for maximum processing of the input, as explained [below](#error-handling-and-rescheduling).